-1. INTRODUCTION
+1. Introduction

 Interaction is an important component of learning activities.
 Interaction is a reciprocal process between students and the learning environment in order to achieve the desired learning goals (Wagner, 1994; Kahveci & Imamoglu, 2007; Wang, Chen, & Anderson, 2014).
 Based on Vygotsky's theory, learning interactions between students in groups and interactions between students and learning resources are believed to be able to awaken children's thought processes.
-There are three types of learning interactions; interactions between students and students, interactions between teachers and students, and interactions between students and learning resources (Chen, 2004).
+Interaction of peers presents unique context for students to attempt new ideas, experiment or to make new challenges or new problems (Beltran, 2013).
+There are three types of learning interactions; interactions between students and students, interactions between teachers and students, and interactions between students and learning resources (Chen, 2004; Sutarto & Syarifuddin, 2013; Sutarto, et al, 2019).

 Interaction in inquiry learning allows children to help one another and learn from one another in constructing mathematical knowledge.
 Moreover, group discussions in inquiry learning encourage students to work together in inquiry and discovery activities.
-Student's social interactions that occur in inquiry learning are designed to resemble the activities of a scientist, where students engage in problems related to the content, question, analyze ideas, strategies, and discuss the result and its significance (Ellwood & Abrams, 2018).
-Student discussions in inquiry learning often have a cycle, in which students propose ideas, repeat them, explore and evaluate them (Elbers & Streefland, 2000).
+Student's social eleractions that occur in inquiry learning are designed to resemble the activities of a scientist, where students engage in problems related to the content, question, analyze ideas, strategies, and discuss the result and its significance (Ellwood & Abrams, 2018).
+Research conducted by Mulyeni, Jamaris and Supriyati (2019) also present that factors contributing toward inquiry learning model are the use of work sheets, interaction between peers and teachers.
+Therefore, the aim of this research is to describe patterns of interaction in inquiry model in encouraging the metacognitive skills of Elementary students.
+The description from the patterns of interaction in inquiry learning is able to be a reference in conducting research in metacognitive activity in learning.
+Student discussions in inquiry learning often have a cycle, in which students propose ideas, repeat them, explore and evaluate them (Elbers, 2003).
 This cyclic process allows many students to participate in discussions and to adjust what other students have found.
 The ideas introduced by some students are adopted and developed by others.
 The atmosphere of collaboration and mutual trust of each other will enable children to participate in the process of constructing mathematical knowledge.
 Students share ideas and evaluate each other's opinions expressed by their friends.
-The atmosphere of collaboration in inquiry learning will improve the quality of individual performance and allow children to present their ideas and comment on others' ideas freely.
+The atmosphere of collaboration in inquiry learning will improve the quality of individual performance and allow children to present their ideas and comment on others' ideas

-Interaction in collaborative inquiry learning also encourages children's metacognitive activities.
-Hastuti et al. (2016) explain that the influence of group discussions results in a shift in metacognitive activity, a condition in which students construct or rebuild their thinking in solving problems.
+2 Interaction in collaborative inquiry learning also encourages children's metacognitive activities.
+Hastuti et al. 2016;2020) explain that the influence of group discussions 2 sults in a shift in metacognitive activity, a condition in which students construct or rebuild their thinking in solving problems.
 There are three types of metacognitive activities; awareness, regulation, and metacognitive evaluation (Magiera & Zawojewski, 2011: 490).
-Social metacognition requires reciprocal relationships and the involvement of group members to solve problems together.
-Research conducted by Chiu and Kuo (2010) revealed that social metacognition has many benefits, one of which is to encourage the emergence of a reciprocal scaffold.
+Social metacognition requires reciprocal relationships and the 2 volvement of group members to solve problems together.
+Research conducted 2 Chiu and Kuo (2010) revealed that social metacognition has many benefits, one of which is to encourage the emergence of a reciprocal scaffold.